bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ## Basic CSS styling

 Now that we have some HTML elements selected we can begin to add styling.
-There are a LOT of different ways you can style an object, you can control how big or small it is, what color it is, where it is placed on the screen, or even if it is visible or not.
+There are a LOT of different ways you can style an object: you can control how big or small it is, what color it is, where it is placed on the screen, or even if it is visible or not.
 We will go over some of the most common styling properties and how to use them.

 ### Styling rules rules
 Styling rules will need to adhere to a certain syntax in our CSS so that the browser knows how to read them properly.
 Within the braces, we will then have the name of the property, a colon(":") and the value of the rule, this will be followed by a semicolon(";")